J-1 Visa Post Doctoral Fellow Jobs

 Clarify the two-year home residency requirement early

 If your funding source is your home government or a U.S. government agency, the two-year home residency requirement under INA 212(e) likely applies.
-Raise this with the designated sponsor before signing your offer letter, since it affects any future H-1B or green card path.
+Raise this with the designated sponsor before signing your offer letter, since it affects any future H-1B visa or green card path.

 Align your research plan with the DS-2019 training objectives